Coaching Session Structure

 Think of the Lead Up as a gentle warm up that allows your client to relax and feel ready for the tougher conversations and questions that are likely to come up as you both move deeper into the coaching conversation.

-The Lead Up also gives your clients time to get into the mindspace and energy of focus and clarity.
+The Lead Up also gives your clients time to get present and bring focus and clarity into the session.

 Here's another major plus point...